Updated: Feb 20, 2014

 A king-bed room facing Manhattan was bigger with a pair of leather club chairs near the immense paned window and a wood-topped forged metal desk opposite the wood-plank bed.
 Light streamed through window – and serenity.

 Food and drink: Breakfast, lunch and dinner are served in Reynards, the hotel’s ground-floor restaurant and bar with a mile-high ceiling and paned windows.
 During the day it’s laid-back and relaxed, and the menu is limited – eggs, salads, burgers, all locally sourced and, in keeping with the overall character, a little precious.
-Our $14 hamburger planted on a thick bed of caramelized onions and paired with fries came with homemade mayonnaise (no ketchup).
+My $14 hamburger planted on a thick bed of caramelized onions and paired with fries came with homemade mayonnaise (no ketchup).
 It was scrumptious.

 Things heat up – and tables grow scarce – in the evening, and Reynards morphs into one of the hottest restaurants in town (for now), attracting diners from Manhattan and the ‘hood.